Where are the most beautiful Cotswold villages? Check out our map and list of the prettiest villages in the Cotswolds, England.

 There are plenty of things to see and do, but the most impressive is Blenheim Palace, a UNESCO World Heritage Site.
 Set on vast grounds and with Baroque architecture, it really is a sight to behold, and you can take tours through the palace to learn more about its history.
 It is also a host to the Blenheim Horse Trials every year, and the Blenheim Christmas Market; each of which have a massive number of stalls where you can buy gifts from small businesses.

-It’s a lovely place to visit, and Woodstock has enough to keep everyone entertained.
+As one of the prettiest villages in Cotswolds, it is a lovely place to visit, and Woodstock has enough to keep everyone entertained.

 Best accommodations in Woodstock village: